Waco Court of Appeals

 Chief Justice Tom Gray and his wife, Pam, moved from Corsicana to be closer to the court in

 2000 and now reside in Crawford, Texas.
-They have one daughter, Amanda, who is married to
+They have a daughter and a son, and two

 Chamber Staff: